Jaccosf/EasyAdmin/docs/permissions.md

 # Configuring Permissions

-You can modify Permissions by using ACE in your server config file, each permission can either have a "allow" or "deny" value, you can add infinite groups, just make sure to add permissions for each group.
+You can modify Permissions by using ACE in your server config file, each permission can either have a `allow` or `deny` value, you can add infinite groups, just make sure to add permissions for each group.

 ```
 add_ace group.moderator easyadmin.player.kick allow				# allow kicking